g0d/micro-MVC/README.md

 An agile, small, productive and robust MVC framework.

-micro-MVC is a simple, agile but concrete and powerful MVC framework that empowers developers to write MVC-based code vey quickly.
+micro-MVC is a simple, agile but concrete and powerful MVC framework that empowers developers to write MVC-based code very quickly.
 Although there are tons of free and open source MVC frameworks out there, they usually end up to become too complicated and come with a bunch of infinite extensions that only 5% of devs really use them.